microwalk-project/Microwalk/README.md

 ## Usage (Docker)

 Microwalk now comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
-Due to licensing issues, we cannot offer binary versions of those images; however, they can be easily build on any system that supports Docker.
+Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
 See [the documentation](docker/README.md) for more details.

 In the [template/](directory) you can find several templates for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.